Here's our guide to some great places to book a stay-over in Gauteng where the hiking trail starts from your doorstep.

-Acccomodation: Stay in spacious luxury in Thaba Eco Hotel's thatched-roof rondavels or for more privacy book into the contemporary glass edifice encased rooms, set upon stilts, with incredible countryside views.
-More a resort than a hotel, there's a focus on relaxtion, from the Sinzinani Day Spa to a meditation trail built into the natural forest.
+Accommodation: Stay in spacious luxury in Thaba Eco Hotel's thatched-roof rondavels or for more privacy book into the contemporary luxury suites, set upon stilts and with incredible 180-degree countryside views from full-length windows.
+More a resort than a hotel, there's a focus on relaxation, from the Sinzinani Day Spa to a meditation trail built into the natural forest.

 WHERE: 46 Impala Rd, (off Klip River Dr), Klipriviersberg.
 Find out more and book here.